MohMost/gamestop-amazon-scrapper/README.md

 ## 🧐 Requirement <a name = "requirement"></a>

-- you shoild install and run `MySql`.
+- you should install and run `MySql`.

  <!-----    -->